Car Deposit Receipt Template

 • A dealer doesn’t have the specific car the buyer wants but can secure it by trading with another dealer who has it in stock.

+There are two main types of car deposits for these situations: a holding deposit and a purchase deposit.
+A holding deposit is the most common type of car deposit.
+It essentially reserves a car for a buyer.
+The seller agrees to take the car off the market in exchange.
+The two parties use the car deposit receipt to negotiate the terms of the deposit and whether or not it is refundable.
 A purchase deposit applies when a dealer or seller doesn’t have the right car in stock but locates one with another dealer or can order one directly from the manufacturer.
 The two parties can use the car deposit receipt to negotiate whether it is refundable if the seller can’t produce the car or if the buyer has to pull out of the purchase for personal reasons.

 Other Ways to Protect a Car Deposit

 Getting a car deposit receipt from the seller is crucial to protecting the deposit if the sale doesn’t go through.
 It is where a buyer and seller negotiate the terms of the deposit and possibilities for a refund.
+Still, there are a handful of other ways for a buyer to try to protect their deposit:

 • Avoid paying a cash deposit whenever possible: A cash deposit will be the hardest to dispute because it has little to no paper trail other than the car deposit receipt.